ABOUT METROPOLITAN STATE UNIVERSITY

 - Social events, such as Fall Fest, Spring Fest, socials, etc. For a full list of events, go to the Current Student News & Events page.

-SLLD is located on the 2nd floor of the Student Center (suite 204) and is open Monday-Friday from 8:30am-6pm.
+SLLD is located on the 2nd floor of the Student Center (suite 204) and is open Monday-Thursday from 8:30am-6pm and Friday, from 8:30am-1pm.
 There is computer and printer access, study rooms, games to check out, coffee and snacks, and other family-friendly resources.

 Questions to consider